niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/Networking-Basics/Networking Basics.md

 ## Cookies
-Basically remembers States from a session. [[HTTP]] is stateless, so we have to find a way to save the states.
+Basically remembers States from a session. [[03-Application-Architecture/Network/Networking-Basics/Protocols/Application-Layer-Protocol0/HTTP]] is stateless, so we have to find a way to save the states.
 This happens using Cookies, its a unique **STRING** that is stored on the browser.
 	1. The first time the application is visited, it sets a cookie.
 	2. After that every time a request is send, it also sends a cookie in the header of that request.
 	3. The #Backend will have a #Database that stores the cookies and their States, and the server will be able to recognize which session it belonged to.